ray-project/ray/doc/source/ray-air/examples/dreambooth_finetuning.rst

 In the TorchTrainer, we can easily configure our scale.
 The above example uses the ``num_workers`` argument to specify the number of workers.
-This defaults to 2 workers with 2 GPUs each - so 4 GPUs in total.
+This defaults to 2 workers with 1 GPU each - so 2 GPUs in total.

-To run the example on 8 GPUs, just set the number of workers to 4 using ``--num-workers=4``!
+To run the example on 4 GPUs, just set the number of workers to 4 using ``--num-workers=4``!
 Or you can change the scaling config directly:

 .. code-block:: diff